Careers in Health Informatics

 - Those who enter the program from the health professions will be able to assume positions as medical, nursing, or public health information or technology officers who envision new solutions to health care and delivery.

 Health care has been a constant topic of discussion in recent years, and health informatics has played an important role in trying to ensure everyone is provided with the best possible quality of health care.

-Health informatics combines the fields of medicine, information science and information technology to formulate various systems for generating, validating, securing and integrating health-related data.
-The purpose is to deliver effective for health care to patients.
+Health informatics combines the fields of medicine, information science and information technology to formulate various systems for generating, validating, securing, and integrating health-related data.
+The purpose is to deliver effectively for health care to patients.